 How do physicians classify hair loss?

 There are numerous ways to categorize hair loss.
-One must first examine the scalp to determine if the hair loss is due to the physical destruction and loss of hair follicles.
+One must first examine the scalp to determine if the hair loss is due to the physical destruction and loss of hair follicles (scarring alopecia).
 If the scalp appears perfectly normal with plenty of empty hair follicles, this is called non-scarring hair loss.
 On the other hand, the follicles are permanently destroyed in scarring hair loss.
-Localized, small areas, large areas, or the whole scalp may be affected in scarring and non-scarring hair loss.
 Non-scarring hair loss can also be seen in situations where there is physical or chemical damage to the hair shaft resulting in breakage.
 Occasionally, it may be necessary to do a biopsy of the scalp to distinguish these conditions.
 Sometimes, a physician may pull a hair to examine the appearance of the hair shaft as well as the percentage of growing hairs (anagen phase).
 This article will concentrate on the non-scarring types of hair loss.

 Patchy hair loss